 The autumn Action Weekend was held on the last weekend of October in Pispala, Tampere.
 We structured the weekend so that activities took place simultaneously at various locations across the Pispala ridge.
 During the autumn, we launched an open call for individuals with expertise in art and activism to share their knowledge during the Action Weekend.
 The open call received an overwhelming number of responses, from which we selected a diverse group of contributors to create a well-rounded program.
 This relatively organic process resulted in a weekend that featured various workshops, an art walk, and more.

-Study Circle 2/24
+Study group 2/24

 Helsinki